geekcomputers/Python/README.md

 - [serial_scanner.py](https://github.com/geekcomputers/Python/blob/master/serial_scanner.py) contains a method called ListAvailablePorts which returns a list with the names of the serial ports that are in use in the computer, this method works only on Linux and Windows (can be extended for mac osx).
 If no port is found, an empty list is returned.

-- [get_youtube_view.py](https://github.com/geekcomputers/Python/blob/master/get_youtube_view.py) - This is very simple python script to get more views for your youtube videos.
-Useful for repeating songs on youtube.
+- [get_youtube_view.py](https://github.com/geekcomputers/Python/blob/master/get_youtube_view.py) - This is very simple python script to get more views for your YouTube videos.
+Useful for repeating songs on YouTube.

 - [CountMillionCharacter.py](https://github.com/geekcomputers/Python/blob/master/CountMillionCharacter.py) And [CountMillionCharacter2.0](https://github.com/geekcomputers/Python/blob/master/CountMillionCharacters-2.0.py).py - Counts character scripts, or how much characters are present on any text based file.